It’s time to avoid the Stinkin’ Thinkin’ most businesses have about online marketing strategies and tactics.

 So, when you change the time frame, the strategy remains the same, but the tactics will likely change.
 How effective you become at developing strategy and applying innovative tactics for online marketing success may require some professional assistance.

 In the end, you want to pursue clear and achievable objectives and implement tactics that support your strategy.
 Most companies concentrate solely on tactics without having precise objectives or conducting an initial analysis.
-However, learning to utilize both strategy and tactic will ultimately give you an edge on the competitors, as you’ll be doing what most businesses don’t do.
-Think about it?
+However, learning to utilize both strategy and tactic will ultimately give you an edge on the competitors.
+Why?
+Because you’ll be doing what most businesses don’t do.
+Think about it!
 Did any Philistine use a simple rock and slingshot to win a battle?